makeplane/docs/src/pages/sign-up-sign-in.md

 {% /expansion %}

-{% expansion collapsedTitle="What will happen to the default `captain@plane.so` account that you shipped so far?" %}
+{% expansion collapsedTitle="What will happen to the default account that you shipped so far?" content="captain@plane.so" addAfter="default" textColor="blue" %}

 For all new instances, there won’t be a {% inline-code textColor="blue" %}captain@plane.so{% /inline-code %} account.
 Instance set-up will allow you to set up a workspace and set workspace and project admins.